futzu/SCTE35_threefive/README.md

-> the tsduck users manual is longer than threefive's source code.
+> the tsduck user's manual is longer than threefive's source code.

 # threefive.....
 SCTE-35 doesn't have to suck.